Know what is Organizational Agility, what are steps to achieve it, and what are challenges commonly faced.

 Step 1: Develop a subculture of agility

 Developing a culture of agility is essential to achieving organizational agility.
 Companies want to create an environment that values flexibility, adaptability, and experimentation.
 This means encouraging personnel to take risks, learn from mistakes, and be open to change.
-Leaders ought to also model the behaviour they need to see from their personnel, which includes being inclined to pivot when necessary and promoting collaboration throughout departments.
+Leaders have to also model the behaviour they need to see from their personnel, which includes being inclined to pivot when necessary and promoting collaboration throughout departments.

 Step 2: Implement Agile frameworks and methodologies